joomla/accessibility/docs/glossary/glossary-accessibility.md

 ### Contrast Ratio
  A measure of the difference between foreground and background; specific minimal values, including font sizes, are recommended via WCAG 2.0.
+### Correct reading sequence
+ Any sequence where words and paragraphs are presented in an order that does not change the meaning of the content.
+(Athena ICT)
+### DHTML
+Dynamic HTML, or DHTML, is an umbrella term for a collection of technologies used together to create interactive and animated Websites by using a combination of a static markup language (such as HTML), a client-side scripting language (such as JavaScript), a presentation definition language (such as CSS), and the Document Object Model (DOM).
+(Athena ICT)

 ### Disability
  A condition that curtails to some degree a person's ability to carry on his normal pursuits; a limitation in an ability.
 A disability may be partial or total, and temporary or permanent.